-• There had been a range of full cycle and single cycle clinical and non-clinical audits completed in the last two years.
-We were provided with several examples of completed audits for example: Ensuring patients were on appropriate chronic disease registers such as the diabetic register and an audit to check whether patients

-- on warfarin were adequately controlled.
-The practice participated in local audits, national benchmarking, accreditation, peer review and research.
-Findings were used by the practice to improve services. - The practice used data to effectively monitor and improve outcomes for patients, we saw examples of work being undertaken to improve and ensure safe prescribing of medication.
+- There had been a range of full cycle and single cycle clinical and non-clinical audits completed in the last two years.
+Audits had been identified from clinical events, CCG data and review of new clinical guidance.
+We were provided with several examples of completed audits, including an audit of patients with urinary tract infections (UTIs) to ensure appropriate prescribing of antibiotics in line with current guidance.
+As a result of audits linked with prescribing the practice pharmacist now ran monthly searches to ensure prescribing remained in line with guidance. - The practice participated in local audits, national benchmarking, accreditation, peer review and research.
+Findings were used by the practice to improve services. - The practice used data to effectively monitor and improve outcomes for patients.